Safari Day 1,

-Wake up with the sun, taking directions for the Kenyan border.
-This day will be spent tracking the footsteps of the biggest land living mammal, the elephant.
-Hopefully we have good luck tracking and get the chance to see these giants from the back of a horse.
-The night will be spent overlooking the pans with its plains game on constant alert for predators.
+Wake up with the sun as this is the last full day of riding.
+We will make the most of it, exploring the area, hopefully have good luck tracking and get the chance to see lions, elephants maybe even the very shy lesser Kudu.
+The night will be spent in the same camp overlooking the pans with its plains game on constant alert for predators.
 Hopefully this night is clear, as apart from the view of the mountains within this area, the night sky is a mind-blowing site.

 Safari Day 8,

-The last morning has arisen and the safari has come to its end, enjoy a big breakfast before directions are taken towards civilization, depending on road conditions about 3 hours journey back to the airport.
-We will arrive back to the lodge and have a last lunch together.
-There will be an option for a shower for everyone however for those who fly out late please let us know if you would like to book a dayroom.
+The last morning has arisen, and the safari has come to its end, enjoy a big breakfast before directions are taken towards civilization, depending on road conditions about 3 hours journey back to the airport.
+If anyone flies out late and wish to book a day room, please let us know in advanced so we can book it for you.